-On July 25, 2019, City Council approved Ordinance Number 2019-35 which establishes the opportunity for City of St. Cloud residents whom occupy detached single family homes and duplexes to be able to keep up to 4 chickens in their backyards.
-In order to participate in this program, residents must obtain a Backyard Chicken Keeping Permit through the Planning and Zoning Division.
-Please contact the Planning and Zoning Division at 407-957-8427 or firstname.lastname@example.org for a copy of the application documents and Ordinance 2019-35.
+City ordinances allow the opportunity for City residents who occupy detached single-family homes and duplexes to be able to keep up to six chickens in their backyards.
+In order to participate in this program, residents must obtain a Backyard Chicken Keeping Permit through the Community Development Department.
+Please contact Zoning at 407-957-8422 or Zoning.Department@stcloudfl.gov for more information.

-*Please Note*: If you wish to obtain a "Backyard Chicken-Keeping" Permit, you will need to participate in a "Chicken Keeping" class.
+*Please Note*: If you wish to obtain a "Backyard Chicken-Keeping" permit, you will need to participate in a "Chicken Keeping" class.
 The Osceola County UF/IFAS Extension Services offers the "Backyard Poultry Basics" class.
-For the convenience of St. Cloud’s residents, the class will be scheduled on a quarterly basis.

 St. Cloud Civic Center